New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Types of minimal models

 The U$(1)_{L_\mu - L_\tau}$-breaking doublet scalar $\Phi_{-1}$ acquires a non-zero VEV:

-We adopt the same notation for the VEV of $\Phi_{-1}$ as that of $\Phi_{+1}$, because this does not cause any confusion in the following analysis.
+We use the same symbol $v_2$ for the VEV of $\Phi_{-1}$ as that of $\Phi_{+1}$ because this does not cause any confusion in the following analysis.
 After $H$ and $\Phi_{-1}$ develop the VEVs, the Dirac neutrino mass terms emerge from the Yukawa interactions.
 The mass matrix for the light neutrinos is then given by

 where